jrny6996/cif-startup-kiosk/readme.md

 # Scripts for running browsers

+Script is currently compatible on Windows & Linux machines.
+It will require a compatible version of Edge installed.
+As of 08/14/25, the latest should work

 Requires Python interpreter on system.
 While a standalone exe is possible, it generally makes it less robust, see [PyInstaller's documentation ](https://pyinstaller.org/en/stable/common-issues-and-pitfalls.html#launching-external-programs-from-the-frozen-application)

 ## Installing dependencies